 It’s settin’ in the bottom land.

-other spellings: bottomland, river bottom, low ground, rich land, the bottoms, bottom fields, and lowlands
+variations: bottomland, river bottom, low ground, rich land, the bottoms, bottom fields, lowlands

 ★ Bottom land was some of the best farmland in Appalachia and the South - but risky, since floods could wipe out a crop in one night. ★